GSA-TTS/usagov-benefits-eligibility/content/life-events/bereavement.md

       - deceased_buried_in_private_cemetery

   - label: "About the applicant"
-    description: "Please check all the boxes that best describe you (the person who will be applying for benefits)."
+    description: "Please select options and check all the boxes that best describe you (the person who will be applying for benefits)."
     criteriaGroupKey: applicant
     criteriaKeys:
       - applicant_relationship